Daniel Šmiga

-Daniel Šmiga (born 2 January 2004) is a Czech professional footballer who plays as a forward for Slavia Prague.
+Daniel Šmiga (born 2 January 2004) is a Czech professional footballer who plays as a forward for Slovak side Zlaté Moravce, on loan from Slavia Prague and their second team Slavia Prague B.

 Club career

 Šmiga began his career at Finstal Lučina and Frýdek-Místek, before joining Baník Ostrava in 2017.
 On 1 May 2021, at the age of 17 years and 119 days, Šmiga made his debut for Baník Ostrava in a 1–1 draw against Zbrojovka Brno, becoming the youngest player in Baník Ostrava's history.
 On 22 February 2022, Šmiga signed for Slavia Prague.

 International career

 Šmiga has represented the Czech Republic at under-15, under-16, under-17 and under-18 level.